SirWumpus/post4/README.md

 Building
 --------

 Post4 is written in ISO C11 using only one extension, `Labels As Values`, which is supported by `gcc` and `clang` compilers.
+Post4 has been built and tested on NetBSD, Cygwin, and Alpine Linux.

         $ ./configure --help
         $ ./configure